Stephen-Hamilton-C/RPLCD/docs/troubleshooting.rst

 ==========================================================

-This often happens when trying to use the ``RPi.GPIO`` library on a Raspberry Pi 5.
+This often happens when trying to use the ``RPi.GPIO`` library on a Raspberry Pi 5 or newer.
 Simply change your import statement to use ``lgpio`` instead:

 .. sourcecode:: python
    from RPLCD.lgpio import CharLCD